Estcourt Station, Maine: Michel Jalbert incident

-In October 2002, a Pohénégamook resident named Michel Jalbert, was arrested by two U.S. Border Patrol officers 10 m from the Canadian border after he had driven across to Estcourt Station to buy gas for his truck (Location:).
+In October 2002, a Pohénégamook resident named Michel Jalbert was arrested by two U.S. Border Patrol officers 10 m from the Canadian border after he had driven across to Estcourt Station to buy fuel for his truck.
 After he spent more than a month in a US federal prison, he was released and allowed to return to Canada on a $5,000 bond.

 U.S. agents said Jalbert had driven past a closed U.S. Customs Service post and not declared he was entering the United States.
-They also cited him for being a convicted Canadian felon (he was 19-years-old when he was given a non-custodial sentence for breaking and entering in 1990) and being in possession of an illegal firearm; his shotgun is very common in this part of Canada during the partridge hunting season.
-In March 2003 Jalbert pled guilty in a US federal court to a charge he crossed the US-Canadian border illegally; his sentence was a plea deal that was 35 days time already served in jail, two years of supervised release and no fines (prior to the deal he faced a maximum sentence of 20½ years and up to $500,000 in fines).
+In March 2003, Jalbert pled guilty in a US federal court to a charge that he crossed the US–Canadian border illegally; his sentence was a plea deal that was 35 days' time already served in jail, two years of supervised release and no fines.
+The US Secretary of State at the time, Colin Powell, called the incident "unfortunate" during a visit to Canada.

-The US Secretary of State at the time, Colin Powell called the incident "unfortunate" during a visit to Canada.
-The US Border agents that stopped Jalbert were said to have only recently been transferred from the Mexico–United States border (as part of an effort to strengthen the USA after the 9/11 attacks in 2001).
-Jalbert believed he was stopped and made an example to show the rules were being tightened.
-After the incident the gas station in Estcourt Station said its trade significantly declined.
-The gas station has since been closed as of September 2021.